 Efforts to satisfy the expectations of others and the drive to maximize performance often put athletes at risk of developing eating disorders.
-Coaches and trainers should understand their role in promoting a positive self-image and building self-esteem in their athletes.
-Some of the following tips may prove helpful:

 - Know the signs and symptoms of eating disorders and understand your role as coach in preventing eating disorders.